Can-Fite BioPharma (NYSEAMERICAN:CANF) Coverage Initiated at StockNews.com

-Equities researchers at StockNews.com initiated coverage on shares of Can-Fite BioPharma (NYSEAMERICAN:CANF – Get Rating) in a research note issued to investors on Saturday.
-The brokerage set a “hold” rating on the biotechnology company’s stock.
+StockNews.com began coverage on shares of Can-Fite BioPharma (NYSEAMERICAN:CANF – Get Rating) in a report issued on Wednesday.
+The firm issued a hold rating on the biotechnology company’s stock.

-Separately, HC Wainwright restated a “buy” rating and set a $34.00 price target on shares of Can-Fite BioPharma in a report on Monday, March 13th.
+Separately, HC Wainwright reiterated a buy rating and issued a $34.00 target price on shares of Can-Fite BioPharma in a research note on Monday, March 13th.

 Can-Fite BioPharma Price Performance